amacapas/weather/README.md

-## Requirements
+## The Weather App

-Create an application that displays the weather for all employees who go to deliver parcels around Italy so that they can prepare and dress appropriately.
+An application that displays the weather for all employees who go to deliver parcels around Italy so that they can prepare and dress appropriately.

 This web application must be usable from a smartphone and allow you to enter a zip code to see the current weather forecast.